The Blade of the Samurai

 - Japan Sword

 Despite the passing of the age of the samurai, the art of fighting with katana remains.
 In fact, there are several sports dedicated to the katana, each with a different focus.
-You may have heard of kendo, in which practitioners practice cutting strokes and paces with bamboo swords and light practice armor.
+You may have heard of kendo, in which practitioners practice cutting strokes and paces with bamboo swords.
 Another such practice is the tate sword-fighting method.
 In contrast, tate focuses on performance rather than competition.
 Finally, you have iaido, which puts importance on readiness and the practitioner’s ability to draw the sword, perform necessary cutting strokes, and then sheathe the sword once more.

 Iaido students use katana replicas called iaito that, although lacking a sharp edge, are specifically created to have the same heft and balance as traditional katana.
 An iaido sword is likely as close as one can get to purchasing an authentic, modern katana without the cost (although these swords can be worth quite a bit in and of themselves) and the paperwork.